Sarang681/task-tracker-cli/README.md

 - **List**: Lists all tasks, optionally filtered by status.

-## ⚙️ How It Works
+## 🗄️ How It Works

-The tool saves tasks locally in a JSON file (in the current directory).
+The tool saves tasks locally in a JSON file (as configured).
 Each task record includes a unique ID, description, and status (Todo, In Progress, Done).
 Because everything’s stored locally with minimal overhead, you can easily move the file, back it up, or integrate the CLI into shell scripts.

 ## 🧪 Contributing